Imagine…

 A fan will also help keep the surface of your soil drier, which helps cut down on things like damping off and mold growth.

-I use a fan clamped to a metal shelf opposite my seed starting setup.
-You can check out my seed starting rack, and get free plans to set up your own (no carpentry required).
+I use a fan clamped to a metal shelf opposite my grow light setup.
+You can check out my seed starting setup and get free plans to set up your own (no carpentry required).

 5. Dry soil can cause legginess.

-If you let your seed starting mix dry out too much when your seedlings are young, it can cause them to get leggy.
+If you let your potting mix dry out too much when your seedlings are young, it can cause them to get leggy.

 Dry soil stops the plants from getting the nutrients they need to grow well.